 Readings in selected books of the New Testament (A=John; B=principally from Paul).
 Different New Testament books will be rotated each semester so that the student may take the course a second time as an elective.
 Emphasis is on vocabulary and grammar and development of facility of reading.
-Prerequisites: BIB 531 and 532 Elementary Greek I and II.
+Prerequisites: BIB 531 and BIB 532 (Elementary Greek I and II).

 BIB 534.
 Greek Exegesis.
 3 hours.
 Sp.
-2022.

 Work on exegeting even more difficult passages of the New Testament by emphasis on history, methods, and tools of New Testament exegesis.
-Prerequisites: BIB 531 and 532 Elementary Greek I and II, AND BIB 533 Greek Readings.
+Prerequisites: BIB 531 and BIB 532 (Elementary Greek I and II) AND BIB 533 Greek Readings.

 BIB 535.
 Family Ministry.
 3 hours.
-F. 2021.
+F. Odd years.